AriaMitra/ttsky_verilog-submission-12HRCLOCK/docs/info.md

 ## How it works

-This is basically a 12 hour clock with an AM/PM indicator.
+This is basically a 12 hour clock (that displays minutes and hours) with an AM/PM indicator.
 This works by incrementing in seconds (which is not an output) and checking when to turn over the minute/hour.

 ## How to test